Communication, activities help dementia patients

 One of the most beneficial aspects of incorporating these activities into an aide’s interaction with the patient is the social aspect of the aide’s time with the patient, Kaiser says.
 "Our research shows that the patient is more engaged and less agitated when the aide spends time interacting with the patient," she adds.

-The interaction needs to be nonthreatening, and geared toward the patient’s abilities, McGillick points out.
+The interaction needs to be nonthreatening in tone and geared toward the patient’s abilities, McGillick points out.
 You also should speak precisely, she adds.

 Avoid asking questions that make the patient feel as if he or she must make a decision, McGillick suggests.
 "Rather than asking the patient if he or she thinks it’s a good day to take a walk, just state that it is a good day to take a walk," she says.

 Scrapbooks or coffee-table books with big pictures can be good conversation stimulators, she says.
-Memory books in which the aide helps the patient create a scrapbook of his or her life also is helpful.
-"Ask the family for basic information to get started and then add to the story with the help of the patient."
+Memory books in which the aide helps the patient create a scrapbook of his or her life also are helpful.
+"Ask the family for basic information to get started, and then add to the story with the help of the patient."

 By talking with the patient about memories of parents, childhood events, spouse, and children, the aide can engage the patient in a pleasant activity that keeps the patient engaged, McGillick adds.

-Kaiser includes longevity as program criteria, because the agency is investing time and money to train the aide and wants to make sure the aide stays for a while.
+Kaiser includes employee longevity as a program criterion because the agency is investing time and money to train the aide and wants to make sure the aide stays for a while.

 At this time, Menorah Park is offering the program only to private-duty patients, and there is no charge, Kaiser says.
 "We are looking at a charge structure that might be $1 to $3 more per hour," she says.